Operators coming from ring schemes: Model theory of -operators

-It is easy to check that for $x_m:=X_1$, we get the tuples $(F_m,x_m)$ satisfying Items $(1)$ and $(2)$ from Remark \ref{remprin} giving the non-existence of the theory $\bdcf$. \end{proof} Using the result above, we can assume that we are in the Case 2 situation, that is: $B$ is local and $\mathrm{Nil}(B)\neq \ker(\fr_B)$.
+It is easy to check that for $x_m:=X_1$, we get the tuples $(F_m,x_m)$ satisfying Items $(1)$ and $(2)$ from Remark \ref{remprin}, hence the theory $\bdcf$ does not exist. \end{proof} Using the result above, we can assume that we are in the Case 2 situation, that is: $B$ is local and $\mathrm{Nil}(B)\neq \ker(\fr_B)$.
 By Theorem \ref{classop}, $\mathcal{B}$ comes from $B_{\otimes}$ using the transport (see Example \ref{twistex}) by $(\id,\fr^{n_2},\ldots,\fr^{n_e})$ for some $n_2,\ldots,n_e\in \Nn$.
 By very similar methods as in the proof of \cite[Proposition 7.2]{MS2}, we can show the following (we skip the proof). \begin{prop} Suppose that there is $n\in \Nn$ such that we have:

 (that is: $n_2=\ldots =n_e=n$).
-Then, the theory $\bdcf$ does not exist. \end{prop} By the last result, we are left with Case 2, where moreover not all the $n_i$'s are equal to each other.
+Then, the theory $\bdcf$ does not exist. \end{prop} By the last result, we are left with the situation from Case 2, where moreover not all the $n_i$'s are equal to each other.
 However, even the simplest example of such a situation is hard to tackle as we will see below.

 Let us take $\mathcal{B}$ from Example \ref{twistex}(1) for $m=1$ and $n=p=2$.
 Then, we have the following formulas for $\fr_{\mathcal{B}}$ and $\fr_{\mathcal{B}^{(2)}}$: